redis-stack/redis-stack-docs/docs/stack/get-started/document-database.md

    2) "{\"brand\":\"Noka Bikes\",\"model\":\"Kahuna\",\"price\":3200,\"description\":\"Whether you want to try your hand at XC racing or are looking for a lively trail bike that's just as inspiring on the climbs as it is over rougher ground, the Wilder is one heck of a bike built specifically for short women.
 Both the frames and components have been tweaked to include a women\xe2\x80\x99s saddle, different bars and unique colourway.\",\"condition\":\"used\"}"
 {{< / clients-example >}}

-To learn how to make more advanced queries, see [Query](/docs/interact/search-and-query/query/).
+To learn how to make more advanced queries, please see the [query documentation](/docs/interact/search-and-query/query/).

 ## Next steps